NXT TakeOver: R Evolution: Storylines

 In early May 2014, Charlotte entered in the tournament for the vacant NXT Women's Championship, defeating Emma in the first round, Alexa Bliss in the semi-finals, and Natalya in the finals at the first TakeOver, to win the NXT Women's Championship.
-After a four-month absence from the show, Summer Rae returned on the June 6 episode of NXT, distracting Bayley and allowing Charlotte to get the victory.
+After a four-month absence from the show, Summer Rae returned on the June 5 episode of NXT, distracting Bayley and allowing Charlotte to get the victory.
 After the match, The BFFs ("Beautiful Fierce Females" - Charlotte, Summer Rae, and Sasha Banks) attempted to attack Bayley, only to be chased away by Emma and Paige.
 This led to a six-woman tag team match on the June 12 episode of NXT, which The BFFs lost after Bayley pinned Charlotte.
 On the July 3 episode of NXT, Charlotte got retribution over Bayley in a tag team match, where she and Banks defeated Bayley and Becky Lynch.
 After the match, Charlotte let Banks get attacked by Bayley, with Banks officially disbanding the BFFs in a backstage segment later that night.
+At TakeOver: Fatal 4-Way, Charlotte retained the NXT Women's Championship against Bayley, and after the match, Charlotte saved Bayley from an attack by Sasha Banks.
+After another successful title defense against Bayley on the October 2 episode of NXT, Charlotte joined forces with Bayley.
+Afterwards, Banks went on to defeat Lynch and Bayley.
+After the latter match, Lynch attacked Bayley and joined forces with Banks.
+Banks and Lynch then defeated Bayley and Charlotte on the November 6 episode of NXT.
+After winning her match the following week, Banks set her sights on the NXT Women's Championship.
+It was then announced that Charlotte would defend the title against Banks at TakeOver: R Evolution.